Criminal Law Is Our Specialty

 Types of Criminal Law Cases

-The Law Office of Robert Landheer can handle any criminal charges.
-Below are types of cases we handle frequently:
+Robert F. Landheer is a certified criminal law specialist.
+While our office can handle any criminal charges, below are types of cases we handle frequently:

 A conviction for driving under the influence can result in your driver's license being suspended or revoked.
 A DUI conviction also includes fines, Zona Seca classes, and increased insurance costs.
 You may have to appear in court, spend time in jail, and pay attorney fees.

 Domestic violence is abuse or threats of abuse when the person being abused and the abuser are or have been in an intimate relationship (married or domestic partners, are dating or used to date, live or lived together, or have a child together).
 It is also when the abused person and the abusive person are closely related by blood or by marriage.